DragosNH/SolarSystem/README.md

 ## Will I optimise this project?

-A vesion 2 is avalable [here](https://github.com/DragosNH/SolarSystem_2.0)
+A vesion 2 is avalable [here](https://github.com/DragosNH/SolarSystem_2.0).

 ## View the final result:
-I added the project on codepen in order to be visible on [codepen](https://codepen.io/Ench-Drgs/pen/azOPdRQ)
+I added the project on codepen in order to be visible, you can click [here](https://codepen.io/Ench-Drgs/pen/azOPdRQ) in order to see it.